NLnetLabs/unbound/doc/unbound.conf.rst

     number configured.
     A minimum timeout of 200 milliseconds is observed regardless of the option value used.
+    It will be overridden by
+    :ref:`edns-tcp-keepalive-timeout<unbound.conf.edns-tcp-keepalive-timeout>`
+    if
+    :ref:`edns-tcp-keepalive<unbound.conf.edns-tcp-keepalive>`
+    is enabled.

     Default: 30000 (30 seconds)